 These future trains operate on the principle of magnetic levitation, enabling the train to hover above the tracks.
 It is this lack of friction that allows the train to reach tremendous speeds, while still adhering to stringent Japanese safety standards.

 New Shinkansen N700s Supreme trains

-Also, the new Shinkansen N700S series, also called Shinkansen Supreme, will make its debut in 2020 just in time for the Olympics.
+Also, the new Shinkansen N700S series, also called Shinkansen Supreme, has been introduced just in time for the Olympics.

-This smarter and quieter train has been redesigned and will run on the Tokaido Shinkansen line, between Tokyo Station and Shin-Osaka Station.
-Thanks to being 11 tons lighter than the previous generation, it will consume less energy.
+This smarter and quieter train has been redesigned and now runs on the Tokaido Shinkansen line, between Tokyo Station and Shin-Osaka Station.
+Thanks to being 11 tons lighter than the previous generation, it consumes less energy.

 New station on the Yamanote line